-Classification of Errors, Types of Errors (Clerical Errors, Errors of Commission)
+Classification of Errors, Types of Errors (Clerical Errors)

 Classification of Errors or Types of Errors: Every concern is interested in ascertaining its true profit and financial position at the close of the trading year.
 But inspite of the best efforts of the book-keeper and the accountant certain errors are committed in the recording of the transactions which affect the final accounts of the concern.
 It, therefore, becomes utmost important for the book-keeper and the accountant to locate such errors and rectify them so that correct profit and financial position of the concern may be ascertained.
 So whenever errors in accounting records come to notice, they should be rectified without waiting till the end of the accounting year when Trial Balance is to be prepared.